Manage general settings

 Set how many rolling days of tracking data to keep in Salesforce.
 Any tracking data older than the number of days specified by this setting will be removed from Salesforce, but the data will still be available in Campaign Monitor and can be re-imported into Salesforce at a later date if required.

 The maintenance page allows you to setup or remove page layouts, reset stored data and view system messages.

 When the application is first installed into Salesforce, the page layouts (buttons, fields, related lists etc) will be automatically configured (unless the setup is cancelled).
 You can remove page layouts or add them back.
 This article explains how.

-Campaign Monitor for Salesforce system messages are visible in the Maintenance Messages.
+Campaign Monitor for Salesforce system messages are visible in the maintenance messages.
 This is the first stop when troubleshooting.
-If a record cannot be synced from Campaign Monitor to Salesforce, a message will appear here (e.g. field has been mapped data to a restricted picklist field in Salesforce such as a country).
+If a record cannot be synced from Campaign Monitor to Salesforce, a message will appear here (i.e. field has mapped data to a restricted picklist field in Salesforce such as a country).

 Use the inline menu to view more details about the message.

 Click on the code field to view more information about the message on our support site.